-From what has been shown up to this point, the effectual call which is extended toward only some fallen persons must be rooted in God’s unchangeable, infinitely extensive, and eternal decree.
-This decree of election has caused a great challenge to those who desire to maintain the presumed humanist axiom that each individual must be the ultimate determiner of his own punishments and rewards.
-The various schemes which produce the divergent systems of Christian theology rest upon how this particular issue is addressed.
+God’s effectual call to come to Christ for salvation is extended toward only some fallen persons.
+It’s rooted in God’s unchangeable, infinitely extensive, and eternal decree.
+This idea of the decree of election challenges the presumed humanist axiom which teaches that each individual must be the ultimate determiner of his own punishments and rewards.
+There are various schemes dealing with God’s election.
+They produce divergent systems of theology.

-1. That the glory of God, or the manifestation of his perfections, is the highest and ultimate end of all things.
+1. The glory of God, or the manifestation of his perfections, is the highest and ultimate end of all things.

 2. For that end God purposed the creation of the universe, and the whole plan of providence and redemption.

-4. That the fall of Adam brought all his posterity into a state of condemnation, sin and misery, from which they are utterly unable to deliver themselves.
+4. The fall of Adam brought all his posterity into a state of condemnation, sin and misery, from which they are utterly unable to deliver themselves.

 5. From the mass of fallen men God elected a number innumerable to eternal life, and left the rest of mankind to the just recompense of their sins.

-6. That the ground of this election is not the foresight of anything in the one class to distinguish them favourably from the members of the other class, but the good pleasure of God.
+6. The ground of this election is not the foresight of anything in the one class to distinguish them favourably from the members of the other class, but the good pleasure of God.

-7. That for the salvation of those thus chosen to eternal life, God gave his own son, to become man, and to obey and suffer for his people, thus making a full satisfaction for sin and bringing in everlasting righteousness, rendering the ultimate salvation of the elect absolutely certain.
+7. For the salvation of those thus chosen to eternal life, God gave his own son, to become man, and to obey and suffer for his people, thus making a full satisfaction for sin and bringing in everlasting righteousness, rendering the ultimate salvation of the elect absolutely certain.

-8. That while the Holy Spirit, in his common operations, is present with every man, so long as he lives, restraining evil and exciting good, his certainly efficacious and saving power is exercised only in behalf of the elect.
+8. While the Holy Spirit, in his common operations, is present with every man, so long as he lives, restraining evil and exciting good, his certainly efficacious and saving power is exercised only in behalf of the elect.

 This scheme is the one expressed in the Westminster Standards and the other Reformed symbols.
-It is referred to in historical theology under various headings; Pauline, Augustinian, Calvinist, Reformed, and Presbyterian.
+It goes by a variety of names: Pauline, Augustinian, Calvinist, Reformed, and Presbyterian.
 Charles Hodge traces this doctrine from its origins in Scripture and its clear statement by Augustine, then through the Latin churches, the Middle Ages, and up to its rejection by Romanism at the council of Trent.

-In previous chapters we have already established the biblical foundation for most of the elements of this scheme.
-Since the decrees of God are infinitely extensive (WCF 3, Theology Proper Syllabus, Lesson 4, The Decrees of God) the salvation of all redeemed individuals must be included in them.
+Since the decrees of God are infinitely extensive, the salvation of all redeemed individuals must be included in them.

-To express this truth, several schemes have been put forth which all claim to be “Calvinistic.”
-They differ as to how God’s decree to elect some and not others relates to his other decrees, particularly the decrees to create mankind, to allow the fall of all men in Adam, to send Christ as the Redeemer, and to send the Holy Spirit to apply that work to the individual.
+To express this truth, several schemes have come into being which all claim to be “Calvinistic.”
+They differ as to how God’s decree to elect some and not others relates to his other decrees, which are particularly: The decrees to create mankind, to allow the fall, to send the Redeemer, to send the Holy Spirit to apply that work.

 Though it may have been better if this model had not been put forward, nevertheless it has been.
-The way in which even a poor question is handled, and how the issues underlying its various configurations are defended, can be very instructive.
-A theological model is only a means of learning more about the biblical facts that suggest its form.
+The way in which a poor question is handled, and how its underlying issues are defended, can be very instructive.
+A theological model is only a means of learning more about the biblical facts that suggested it.

-The pivotal decree around which the distinct approaches turn is the decree of the fall into sin, or “lapse,” of mankind in Adam.
+The pivotal decree around which the distinct approaches turn is the decree of the fall into sin (lapse) of mankind.
 (There is a wonderful chart in B. B. Warfield’s The Plan of Salvation that summarizes this very well.)